Find photos by keyword in Photos on Mac

 Photos gives each keyword in your quick-pick list a keyboard shortcut, so you can quickly assign the keyword to a photo.

-Keywords that you add to the Quick Group also appear in the Showing pop-up menu.
+Keywords that you add to the Quick Group area also appear in the Filter By pop-up menu.
 You can then choose a keyword in the menu to show items with that keyword.
 See Show specific types of items.